chelton-m/vn-jp-dev-product-journal/README.md

 It captures not only **technical challenges** but also **end-user expectations and cultural standards** that shape how software is used in Japan.

 ## 👤 My Role
-- **Requirement Handler**: Collect requirements, clarify feedback, and prioritize tasks.
+- **Requirement Analyst & Handler**: Collect requests from end users, analyze them, create test cases, and prioritize tasks based on business needs.
+- **User Representative**: Join meetings to capture the wishes and expectations of Japanese end users, ensuring their voice is reflected in the system.
 - **Software Developer**: Implement features, fix bugs, and design system flows.
 - **Observer of End-User Standards**: Document how Japanese users expect screens, reports, and workflows to look and behave.